Governance and operationsGovernance and operations

 Specialist services such as internal audit, actuarial services, legal counsel and asset consultants are retained under contract on an as-required basis.

-For risk management, all investments are held by the Master Custodian who is also responsible for ensuring that investment managers only invest in accordance with the strict investment strategy given to them by Coal LSL.
+For risk management, all investments are held by the Master Custodian who is also responsible for reporting on the asset allocation of the Fund relative to the prescribed tolerance range for each asset class.

 Coal LSL is subject to a range of accountability and reporting obligations, some of which are outlined in the following pages.